ckeditor/ckeditor5/docs/framework/architecture/ui-components.md

 The CKEditor&nbsp;5 framework provides several UI components that can be helpful when developing a new user interface.
 All UI classes come with the {@link module:ui/view~View.set `set()`} method, which sets the properties of the components, such as labels, icons, placeholders, etc.

 <info-box>
 	This article lists all available components and their variants.
-If you want to understand the implementation details check {@link framework/architecture/ui-library the UI library guide}.
+If you want to understand the implementation details, check the {@link framework/architecture/ui-library UI library guide}.
 </info-box>

 ## Balloon